picamator/transfer-object/README.md

     type: string
 ```

-Then, console command will generate TO:
+Then, console command generates TO:
 ```php
 $customerTransfer = new CustomerTransfer();
 $customerTransfer->firstName = 'Jan';